 The most aggravating diagnostic dilemmas for Land Rover vehicles can be dealing with air ride complaints.
 I am not talking about problems that leave a Range Rover on the bump stops, but problems that turn on a warning on the dash and put the suspension into a safe mode.
+But, it also brings customers into your shop.

 Warning messages and codes are typically caused when the control module sees implausible pressure in the reservoir or a longer-than-normal run time for the compressor.
 Some faults are related to very small leaks, but many issues are related to environmental and performance conditions that Land Rover did not anticipate during development.